top of page

 How To Use Course Maps For Obstacle Course Racing

 I know most of you don't look at the maps for races, and sometimes that's totally okay.
-However, there are several valuable reasons to study the course map before your race.
+However, there are several valuable reasons to know how to use course maps for obstacle course racing.

 1: Obstacle Order